-The flexor carpi ulnaris is a forearm muscle and can induce pain in the wrist if it gets overworked or develops trigger points.
+The flexor carpi ulnaris is a forearm muscle and can trigger pain in the wrist if it gets overworked or develops trigger points.

 On this page you will learn about this muscles’ functions, insertions, pain zones, palpation and massage.

-If your flexor carpi ulnaris is too tight or harbors trigger points, it can induce pain at the ulnar side/outer side of your wrist.
+If your flexor carpi ulnaris is too tight or harbors trigger points, it can trigger pain at the ulnar side/outer side of your wrist.

 The deeper the red in the picture, the likelier it is to experience pain in the respective area with excessive muscle tension or trigger points being present.